centminmod/centminmodbench/README.md

 #### Disable Auto Removal Of http2.domain.com

 `https_bench.sh` script by default auto removes the test HTTP/2 HTTPS site `http2.domain.com` at end of script run.
-But if you want to do further manual tests on that site you can disable the auto removal routline.
+But if you want to do further manual tests on that site you can disable the auto removal routine.

 To disable auto removal routine, edit `/root/tools/https_bench.sh` variable `HTTPS_BENCHCLEANUP='y'` change it to `HTTPS_BENCHCLEANUP='n'` by overriding it in a separately created file persistent config file at `/root/tools/https_bench.ini`